Catalyst support

-In chemistry, a catalyst support is the material, usually a solid with a high surface area, to which a catalyst is affixed.
+In chemistry, a catalyst support or carrier is a material, usually a solid with a high surface area, to which a catalyst is affixed.
 The activity of heterogeneous catalysts is mainly promoted by atoms present at the accessible surface of the material.
 Consequently, great effort is made to maximize the specific surface area of a catalyst.
 One popular method for increasing surface area involves distributing the catalyst over the surface of the support.
 The support may be inert or participate in the catalytic reactions.
 Typical supports include various kinds of activated carbon, alumina, and silica.

 Applying catalysts to supports

 Two main methods are used to prepare supported catalysts.
 In the impregnation method, a suspension of the solid support is treated with a solution of a precatalyst, and the resulting material is then activated under conditions that will convert the precatalyst (often a metal salt) to a more active state, perhaps the metal itself.
 In such cases, the catalyst support is usually in the form of pellets.
 Alternatively, supported catalysts can be prepared from homogeneous solution by co-precipitation.
 For example, an acidic solution of aluminium salts and precatalyst are treated with base to precipitate the mixed hydroxide, which is subsequently calcined.

 Supports are usually thermally very stable and withstand processes required to activate precatalysts.
 For example, many precatalysts are activated by exposure to a stream of hydrogen at high temperatures.
 Similarly, catalysts become fouled after extended use, and in such cases they are sometimes re-activated by oxidation-reduction cycles, again at high temperatures.
 The Phillips catalyst, consisting of chromium oxide supported on silica, is activated by a stream of hot air.